gannonprudhomme/Artificer/Assets/Scripts/3D Navigation/Octree.md

    - This was my jumping off point for using Octrees for 3D pathfinding!
 - [Advanced Octrees 2: node representations](https://geidav.wordpress.com/2014/08/18/advanced-octrees-2-node-representations)
 - [Fast Parallel Surface And Solid Voxelization on GPUs](https://michael-schwarz.com/research/publ/files/vox-siga10.pdf)
-   - I can't confidently say how much of my implementation uses this, though iti s a good resource regardless.
+   - I can't confidently say how much of my implementation uses this, though it is a good resource regardless.

 ## What this is not: